Kintyre/ksconf/docs/source/dyn/cli.rst

                             any accidental layer detection.
 By default, 'auto' mode will enable transparent switching between 'dir.d' and 'disable' (legacy) behavior.
+      -q, --quiet           Make output a bit less noisy.
+This may change in the future...
       -I PATTERN, --include PATTERN
                             Name or pattern of layers to include.
       -E PATTERN, --exclude PATTERN